DaarkDev/purecom/README.md

 get started straight away.
 When you download the latest release of PureCom, it will be in a zip file format.
 I strongly recommend you extract/unzip this file before continuing, as it could cause errors or potentially straight up not work at all.
-Once you've done that and your in the main folder of PureCom, your going to want to right-click on the shortcut labeled: "run.bat", and then click edit.
+Once you've done that and your in the main folder of PureCom, your going to want to right-click on the shortcut ``run.bat``, and then click edit.
 It doesn't really matter what program you use when doing this, so I'm just going to use the default text editor since it's only simplistic batch code.
-Once your viewing the contents of this file, find the line that says something like: "cd usernamehere".
-Once you've found that, change "usernamehere" (or whatever it may be) to the user on your computer that you will be using.
+Once your viewing the contents of this file, find the line that says something like ``cd usernamehere``.
+Once you've found that, change ``usernamehere`` (or whatever it may be) to the user on your computer that you will be using.
 This is so that when you run this bat as an administrator, it will be able to find its way to your Desktop (or other directory) where this folder should be stored.
 It is recommended to always run this shortcut as an administrator, this is so that it can avoid potential permission errors/issues when running commands or performing other tasks.
-Obviously, if this folder is not in your desktop, then change the directory so that it can find its way to the "src" folder and be able to execute the main lua file.
+Obviously, if this folder is not in your desktop, then change the directory so that it can find its way to the ``src`` folder and be able to execute the main lua file.
 I'm going to assume that you know how to do this, because it is very basic and does not require any prior knowledge to figure this out.
-Once you've done this, make sure to run the bat shortcut as administrator everytime you want to open PureCom to avoid errors, and your set!
+Once you've done this, make sure to run the bat shortcut as an administrator everytime you want to open PureCom to avoid errors, and your set!

 ### Selecting the correct Icon for the bat shortcut
-If for whatever reason the icon for the file "run.bat" (shortcut) is not appearing or not properly displaying, then right click on the file and then click on properties.
+If for whatever reason the icon for the file ``run.bat`` (shortcut) is not appearing or not properly displaying, then right click on the file and then click on properties.
 Once you've done that, change the icon to the icon file that should be located in the "resources" folder of PureCom.
 After that, your icon should be properly displaying!
 If you have issues, please try to resolve them using common sense.
 Example: Don't download this in a different